 Our compensation committee is primarily responsible for the executive compensation programs for our executive officers.
 Our Chief Executive Officer makes compensation recommendations to the compensation committee for the respective executive officers that report to him, and typically attends compensation committee meetings.
 Our Chief Executive Officer makes such recommendations (other than with respect to himself) regarding base salary and short-term and long-term incentives for our executive officers based on company-wide results and an executive officer's individual contribution toward these results.
-Our compensation committee then reviews the recommendations and other data, including various compensation survey data and publicly-available data of our peers, and makes decisions as to the target total direct compensation for each executive officer, including our Chief Executive Officer, as well as each individual compensation element.
-The compensation committee reviews the performance of our Chief Executive Officer and makes recommendations to the Board with respect to his compensation.
+Our compensation committee then reviews the recommendations and other data, including various compensation survey data and publicly-available data of our peers, and makes decisions as to the target total direct compensation for each executive officer, including our Chief Executive Officer and makes recommendations to the Board with respect to his compensation.
 The Board retains the authority to make compensation decisions relative to our Chief Executive Officer.
 While our Chief Executive Officer typically attends meetings of the compensation committee, the compensation committee meets outside the presence of our Chief Executive Officer when discussing his compensation and when discussing certain other matters, as well.